Banknotes of the Indonesian rupiah: Second "Animals" series of Bank Indonesia banknotes (1958–1959)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 First Indonesian-designed notes, the "handicrafts" series (1959)

 8 September 1959 brought the first purely Indonesian-designed notes, issued by the state printer Pertjetakan Kebajoran.
 Notes issued are worth Rp5 through Rp100 (see full "handicrafts" section below for full details).

 Thomas De La Rue flowers and birds banknotes (1960)

 Another series of notes, the 'flowers' series, was issued by Bank Indonesia in 1960 (showing flowers on the obverse and birds on the reverse), and dated 1 January 1959, but issued in 1960.
 These notes were printed by Thomas De La Rue.

 Due to inflation, the TDLR Rp2,500 note of "animals" design was last issued in September 1962, becoming then the top denomination.